der-rozanov/Math/README.md

     #include "header_matrix.hpp"

 3)Matrix objects are created like this.
+Here, the first two numbers are the number of rows and columns, and the last optional is the primary fill element.

-    Matrix M(2, 2, 0); //Here, the first two numbers are the number of rows and columns, and the last optional is the primary fill element.
+    Matrix M(2, 2, 0);